djangocon/2016.djangocon.eu/tinyblog/articles/2016-01-25-announcing-cfp-results.md

-This change didn't happen overnight, and we're incredibly grateful to all previous DjangoCon Europe and US organizers, [Django Girls](https://djangogirls.org), [Pyladies](http://www.pyladies.com/), the [DSF](https://www.djangoproject.com/foundation/), conferences like [JSConf EU](http://2015.jsconf.eu/about/) pushing the enveloppe when it comes to creating inclusive events, and everyone else who contributed so much work over the years to make that possible.
+This change didn't happen overnight, and we're incredibly grateful to all previous DjangoCon Europe and US organizers, [Django Girls](https://djangogirls.org), [Pyladies](http://www.pyladies.com/), the [DSF](https://www.djangoproject.com/foundation/), conferences like [JSConf EU](http://2015.jsconf.eu/about/) pushing the envelope when it comes to creating inclusive events, and everyone else who contributed so much work over the years to make that possible.